Games Art and Design at Murdoch University

 The Bachelor of Creative Media in Games Art and Design concentrates on three main production roles : Production Artist, Concept Artist, and Games Designer.
 Each role has very different job requirements and the Games Art and Design major deals with all three.

-Designers make the game’s levels hard enough, but not too hard, talk to consumers in focus groups and argue with programmers and artists to keep the vision coherent.
-Senior designers make difficult decisions about cutting features to make deadlines, and how to re-work an Xbox game being ported to iPhones, and how to prevent cheating.
+Designers make the game’s levels hard enough but not too hard, talk to consumers in focus groups and collaborate with programmers and artists to keep the vision coherent.
+Senior designers make difficult decisions about adding or cutting features to make deadlines and how to re-work an Xbox game being ported to iPhones.
 Rarely do they get paid to think about brand-new game ideas.
 Skills: communication.
 Game design.
 Creative idea development.
 Leadership.

 Concept Artists convert designer’s vague words into concrete images.
-They sketch both vague ‘visionary’ concept art and detailed, “blueprint” type drawings, rapidly and consistently.
+They sketch both ‘visionary’ concept art and detailed, “blueprint” type drawings rapidly and consistently.
 Production Artists depend on these drawings to build their models in a style that matches the designer’s original vision.
 Skills: 80% “raw” drawing & painting skill.
-20% Visual interpretation, communication.
+20% Visual interpretation and communication.

-Production Artists are the ‘worker bees’ of game art: they sit in front of 3DS Max and Photoshop all day, creating assets such as 3D models of monsters, and sword swing animations.
+Production Artists are the ‘worker bees’ of game art: they create assets such as 3D models of monsters, and sword swing animations.
 Their job titles include: 3D modellers, animators, and “true” tech artists (writing scripts and helping modellers).
 Skills: software; 3D modelling; animation; 2D painting

 Brad Power- “My previous industry experience was as the Lead Designer at the Perth studio of AAA developer Interzone Games.
 I am also a member of a local independent games development company: RocketHands.
 My research interests include artificial intelligence and emergent game systems, and the psychology of game design and user interface design, with respect to gameplay ramifications.”